How Payments Can Reduce Churn for Subscription Businesses

 Everyone knows to flag recurring payments, but did you know that you may have better results with the previous transaction ID?
 For Visa, it’s now mandatory in certain circumstances to pass the previous transaction ID in order to benefit from higher authorization rates.
 For Mastercard, there is no requirement to submit previous transaction ID, only proper recurring flagging.
 Make sure your PSP understands these scheme nuances to ensure proper setup and configuration to reduce both technical and customer-driven churn.

-Whether you’re selling a digital or physical good, employing these payment tactics to your subscription business can significantly improve your retention rates.
+Whether you’re selling a digital or physical good, employing these payment tactics to your subscription payment processing can significantly improve your retention rates.
 To learn more about how Checkout.com can help your business, contact our team of payment experts today.